jonathan-gtd/scribe/README.md

 - View Home Assistant logs for coordinator errors

 ### Still having issues?
 Please [open an issue](https://github.com/jonathan-gatard/scribe/issues) on GitHub with your logs and configuration.
-We're happy to help!
+I would be happy to help!

 ## Dashboard / View